Watchdog frustrated with Home Office as Channel crossings exceed 15,000 for year - NewsBreak

 The recommendations made are “timebound” and “failure to publish within the period suggested begins to devalue the purpose of independent oversight, and continued failure to publish such an important report infringes on my independence”, he warned.

-The watchdog previously told MPs the Home Office was operating under “constant crisis mode” and described its leadership as a “big issue”, adding that the department “routinely” breached agreements to publish reports within eight weeks.
+The watchdog previously told MPs the Home Office was operating under “constant crisis mode” and described the department’s leadership as a “big issue”.

-The Home Office thanked Mr Neal for his report but would not explain the delays in publishing.
-A spokesman added: “It is right and proper for the Government to take time and fully consider recommendations suggested in independent reports before agreeing to make changes to policies.”

 Migrant crossings continued on Monday for the 11th day in a row, with 330 people including babies braving the heatwave in seven boats, Ministry of Defence (MoD) figures show.